-My friend and colleague Steve Caine will forever rue the day he asked me to help him with an expense report for a business trip he made to Portland, Oregon.
+My friend and former Intel colleague Steve Caine will forever rue the day he asked me to help him with an expense report for a business trip he made to Portland, Oregon.
 His itemized expense report indicated he had dined twice at Chevy’s, a middling quality Americanized Mexican restaurant which wouldn’t survive in the tough Albuquerque market.
 I teased him mercilessly.
 Worse, when my boss saw what the commotion was all about, he immediately put Steve on double-secret probation.
 Steve has never lived down visiting a Chevy’s in Portland where he could have had some of the country’s freshest and best seafood.

-The most frequently mentioned New Mexican restaurant of note is Richardson’s Cuisine of New Mexico whose sobriquet has nothing to do with our governor.
+The most frequently mentioned New Mexican restaurant of note is Richardson’s Cuisine of New Mexico whose sobriquet has nothing to do with New Mexico’s former governor.
 Richardson’s Cuisine of New Mexico is named for Richardson Brown, a part-time resident of the Land of Enchantment.
 No doubt that, like anyone expatriated from New Mexico for only a few days, Brown had a powerful hankering for chile.
 He did something about it.
 He opened one of the highest regarded restaurants of any genre in Phoenix, a restaurant which will sate the cravings of any New Mexican.

-Appetizers include some items rarely, if ever, seen on a menu in New Mexico.
-Starters such as “New Mexico sausage” piqued my interest, but not as much as an item for which the restaurant is best known, the aforementioned green chile potato.
+26 June 2008: On the menu, two toothsome coyotes are holding up a banner which declares Richardson’s “Home of the Original Green Chile Potato.”
+It was something I had to try during my inaugural visit.
 The green chile potato is in essence a twice-baked and whipped potato stuffed into a roasted green chile.
 The chile is of the Anaheim variety which is also known in some circles as a New Mexico chile.
 It is a very mild chile of medium size.
 On the Scoville heat index for chiles, it barely registers above a bell pepper.

+26 June 2008: Consider this heresy if you will, but I believe Richardson’s red chile stacks up favorably to the chile served at La Choza in Santa Fe, one of the best purveyors of red chile in northern New Mexico.
+Much to my surprise, it is better chile than I’ve experienced in dozens of restaurants throughout New Mexico.
+Wow, I never thought I’d ever say that!
+Hopefully Governor Lujan-Grisham won’t make me renounce my citizenship.
 One of the best ways to experience that fabulous chile is with an order of blue, red and white enchiladas.
 The blue represents the blue corn tortilla base for the triumvirate of chicken, cheese and grilled shrimp enchiladas served with your choice of green or red chile (or both if you prefer though my waitress didn’t get the term “Christmas style”).
 Even without the worship-worthy chile, the enchiladas would have been very good.
 With the chile, they obtain a rarified status.

 My friend Steve Caine would have been entirely forgiven had he dined at Richardson’s, as good a New Mexican restaurant as there is in New Mexico.
 That’s saying a lot!